ballerina-guides/hotel-reservation-demo/back-end/bal-hotel-reservation-api/DemoSteps.md

    ```

+4) use `time:utcFromString` for convert time to utc
-4) Following code can be used to send notifications.
+5) Following code can be used to send notifications.

    ```
    import wso2/choreo.sendemail;